SnowyMouse/invader/README.md

   -C --budget-count <count>    Multiply the maximum length squared to set the
                                maximum number of pixels.
 Setting this to 0 disables budgeting.
 Default (new tag): 0 -d --data <dir>              Use the specified data directory.
+Default:
+                               "data"
   -D --dithering <channels>    Apply dithering to 16-bit or p8 bitmaps.
 This
                                does not save in .bitmap tags.
 Can be: a, rgb, or argb.
 Default: none